tystar86/python_exercises/Tasks/math.md

 ```

 #55.
->Write a Python program to randomly select an item from a list.
+>Write a function to randomly select an item from a list.

 **Expected Output :**
 ```